African theatre of World War I: Kamerun campaign, 1914–1916

-By 25 August 1914, British forces in Nigeria had moved into Kamerun towards Mara in the far north, towards Garua in the centre and towards Nsanakang in the south.
+By 25 August 1914, British forces in Nigeria had moved into Kamerun towards Mara in the far north, towards Garoua in the centre and towards Nsanakang in the south.
 British forces moving towards Garua under the command of Colonel MacLear were ordered to push to the German border post at Tepe near Garua.
 The first engagement between British and German troops in the campaign took place at the Battle of Tepe, eventually resulting in German withdrawal.
 In the far north British forces attempted to take the German fort at Mora but failed and began a siege which lasted until the end of the campaign.
 British forces in the south attacked Nsanakang and were defeated and almost completely destroyed by German counterattacks at the Battle of Nsanakong.
 MacLear then pushed his forces further inland towards the German stronghold of Garua but was repulsed in the First Battle of Garua on 31 August.

 In 1915 the German forces, except for those at Mora and Garua, withdrew to the mountains near the new capital of Jaunde.
 In the spring the German forces delayed or repulsed Allied attacks and a force under Captain von Crailsheim from Garua conducted an offensive into Nigeria and fought the Battle of Gurin.
 General Frederick Hugh Cunliffe began the Second Battle of Garua in June, which was a British victory.
 Allied units in northern Kamerun were freed to push into the interior, where the Germans were defeated at the Battle of Ngaundere on 29 June.
 Cunliffe advanced south to Jaunde but was held up by heavy rains and his force joined the Siege of Mora.
 When the weather improved, Cunliffe moved further south, captured a German fort at the Battle of Banjo on 6 November and occupied several towns by the end of the year.
 In December, the forces of Cunliffe and Dobell made contact and made ready to conduct an assault on Jaunde.
 In this year most of Neukamerun had been fully occupied by Belgian and French troops, who also began to prepare for an attack on Jaunde.